 Gifts of Service and One-Time Volunteer Opportunities

-In an abundance of caution and consideration for the health of the community, Seattle Children’s has suspended all volunteer activity and special visitors until further notice.
+In an abundance of caution and consideration for the health of the community, Seattle Children’s has limited volunteer activity and special visitors until further notice.
 We have implemented many changes in policy, practice and protocol all designed to protect those we serve and to help decrease the potential spread of COVID-19.

 Thank you for your generous offer and interest in helping us.
 It is through individuals and volunteer groups that we are able to provide positive experiences, directly or indirectly, that promote a child’s ability to cope with their healthcare experience and make their hospital stay more enjoyable.
 Thank you for thinking of our patients and inquiring about ways that you can help.
 Here are some options for you to consider:

 Playroom Craft, Activity or Entertainment

 Seattle Children’s is committed to providing a healing environment for patients and visitors, including awakening the senses through the cultivation of a lush landscape across the hospital grounds.
 More than 2,000 species and varietals of trees and plants thrive on our grounds.
 Just like our patients, these plants and trees are diverse – some are very rare.
 Up to 20 people can help assist our grounds staff with various projects surrounding the hospital campus.

 Toy Drives or Making Items to Donate

 Groups can enjoy working together by collecting and donating items from our wish list.

 One item we have a great need for is blankets.
 Blankets bring much comfort and are often a cherished item.
 We repeatedly hear stories where they are kept for years as a keepsake.
 It is our goal that each child who is admitted to the hospital overnight will receive one.
 We are far from meeting that goal.